 Section 28.1.
-Each full-time employee, including plainclothes officers, shall be provided a \$900.00 annual uniform and equipment allowance to cover the costs of purchase, repair and or maintenance of approved uniform and equipment articles and items.
-The Employer shall either pay uniform and equipment purchase orders directly or reimburse the employees for the cost of the approved items, up to the amount of the annual allowance.
-Sergeants will be allowed to carry up to \$300.00 of unused clothing allowance if a freeze is put on or before November 1st of each year.
+Each full-time employee who has completed one (1) year of service, including plainclothes officers, shall be provided a \$700.00 annual uniform and equipment allowance to cover the cost to purchase, repair and/or maintenance of approved uniform and equipment articles and items.
+In January of each year the Chief of Police and the Mt.
+Healthy police association will agree on no less than three (3) uniform suppliers.
+The Employer shall either pay uniform and equipment purchase orders directly or reimburse the employee for the cost of the approved items, up to the amount of the annual allowance.
 Any new, changed or additional uniform or equipment items required by the Employer shall be initially purchased by the Employer.
 The parties agree to prepare and keep current a list of approved items.
 Items not on the list may be purchased with prior approval of the City Manager.
+The Employer may from time to time freeze or limit spending; this may include the uniform allowance line item.
+If this occurs, any employee with a balance remaining in the uniform allowance will be permitted to rollover the remaining balance and have this added to the following year's annual allowance.

 Section 28.2.
 All uniforms and equipment issued by the Employer are the property of the Employer and shall, upon termination of the employment, be returned to the Employer in condition issued, allowing for reasonable wear and tear, prior to the issuance of any final compensation to the employee.
 Any issued item which is lost by an employee shall either be replaced or paid for at current market value by the employee, at the option of the employee.
 The parties shall prepare and keep current a list of items exempt from this provision.
-The employer shall provide a bulletproof vest for Sergeants every five (5) years.
-Reason being they are ineffective after five (5) years.
-It is understood that the Sergeant's annual uniform and equipment allowance shall not be used to offset the cost of body armor/bulletproof vest.
-The employer shall provide outer vest carriers for all Sergeant Bargaining Unit members.
+Body armor will be replaced in accordance with manufacturers' recommendations and will be NIJ compliant.
+The City agrees to pay 100 percent of the replacement cost of each employee's body armor, not to exceed an actual cost to the City of \$700.00.
+It is understood that the patrol officer's annual uniform and equipment allowance shall not be used to offset the cost of body armor/bulletproof vest.
+All patrol officers are required to wear a bulletproof vest while working on duty for the Mt.
+Healthy Police Department.
+The employer shall provide outer vest carriers for all Full-Time Bargaining Unit members.
 The outer vest carrier shall be the Point Blank Guardian Outer Vest with M.O.L.L/E, or comparable.
 The employer shall provide flashlights and holsters for all issued service weapons.

 Section 28.3.
-Upon retirement from active service by way of time in service from the Police and Fire Pension Fund, the Employer shall offer to sell the retiring employee the duty weapon issued to him. for the sum of \$1.00.
+Upon retirement, the Employer shall offer to sell the retiring employee the duty weapon issued to him for the sum of \$1.00.
 However, the employee's final annual earnings statement (Form W-2) shall include the fair market value of the weapon as untaxed income.
 Those who retire by way of a mental/psychological disability through the Police and Fire Pension Fund will be excluded from this offer.